tillgrallert/TeachingTei/slides/slidesDHSI2015/TeiDhsi-Session03-SchemaCustomization.md

 - chunks: elements such as paragraphs appearing within texts or divisions, but not other chunks
 - phrase-level elements: elements such as highlighted phrases which can occur only within chunks

-There are ‘base model classes’ corresponding with each of these, and also with the following groupings:
+There are 'base model classes' corresponding with each of these, and also with the following groupings:

 - inter-level elements: elements such as lists which can appear either in or between chunks
 - components: elements which can appear directly within texts or text divisions